By: William C. Head and Larry Kohn, Criminal Defense Lawyers Near Me

 Our law office’s long-term reputation for aggressive criminal defense, and personal relationships developed from decades of similar criminal law matters may enable us to be able to attack the probation violation case in such a fashion.

-Many hours of a criminal attorney’s legal time can be consumed, because the criminal defense lawyer from our Atlanta lawyer office will want to confer with the detained person and invoke attorney-client privilege (usually at the jail).
+Our Atlanta criminal lawyers will want to confer with the detained person and invoke attorney-client privilege (usually at the jail).
 Larry Kohn, Cory Yager and William Head, criminal lawyers Georgia, have made many jail trips to confer with clients facing probation violations.

 Only then can our Atlanta attorneys come up with a plan of attack, for the revocation of probation.
 Call one of our criminal defense attorneys, 24 hours a day, at 404-567-5515, for IMMEDIATE FREE legal advice, on a probation violation.
 The initial lawyer consultation is FREE, so why not take advantage of this no-cost offer?
 Plus, we work EVERY weekend and holiday, and answer calls around the clock.